XulbuX/AutoHotkey/README.md

 ## <span id="xulbux-ahk">XulbuX AHK</span>
 This is the main AHK file, which includes all the functionalities you need, in one single script.

+You can easily customize shortcuts and everything else in the code.

 ### Auto Clicker
 That's right, this script contains an auto clicker!
 It's no ordinary auto clicker though, this auto clicker works differently: